bangle-io/bangle-editor/bangle-core/api.md

 ### commands: {link.CommandsObject}

 - **queryIsSelectionInBlockQuote**(): {link.QueryCommand.boolean}\
-  Check if the selection is inside a blockquote or not.
+  Query if the selection is inside a blockquote or not.

 ## **Usage**